 Florida Statute § 741.28 defines domestic violence as “any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.”
-Family or household members include:

-- Former spouses;
+- Former spouses

-- Persons related by blood or marriage;
+- Persons related by blood or marriage

-- Persons who are presently residing together as if a family or who have resided together in the past as if a family; and
+- Persons who are presently residing together as if a family or who have resided together in the past as if a family

-- Persons who are parents of a child in common regardless of whether they have been married.
+- Persons who are parents of a child in common regardless of whether they have been married

 Except for persons who have a child in common, family or household members must be currently residing or have in the past resided together in the same single dwelling unit.